-Ahh, spring is finally in the air.
-After a long winter of building forts, making countless art projects and hitting every indoor play area in town, Seattle kids are more than ready to get outside and explore.
-Lucky for us, the Emerald City has plenty of green spaces filled with blooming trees and flowers where you can look for cherry blossoms, daffodils, rhododendrons and magnolias.
-So grab your budding arborists, read on and get ready to head out on a spring adventure!
+Can you smell it?
+Spring is finally in the air.
+After a long winter of building couch forts, making countless art projects and hitting every indoor play area in town, Seattle kids are more than ready to get outside and explore.
+And lucky for us, the Emerald City has plenty of green spaces filled with blooming trees and flowers where you can look for cherry blossoms, daffodils, rhododendrons and magnolias.
+If you’re ready to head out on a spring adventure, grab your budding arborists and read on!

 Washington Park Arboretum